 As she left her apartment she was glad to see that the rain had stopped, although the heavy clouds seemed to suggest that more was on the way.
 The moment she got through the door of the secret MI5 office she was whisked up to the director’s office, where she found all of her superiors waiting for her, perusing the evidence she had provided.

 “Well Holly, I must say I’m suitably impressed,” the director said as she entered the crowded room, inwardly cursing himself for addressing an agent so casually in front of a large group of staff.

 “Thank you sir,” she said calmly, wondering to herself why he would be so impressed when she had been merely doing her job.
-If anything, she had been expecting to be reprimanded for not provided more evidence sooner, but then she remembered that the wheelchair excused her from the standards applied to other employees.
+If anything she had been expecting to be reprimanded for not having provided evidence sooner, but then she remembered that the wheelchair excused her from the standards applied to other employees.

-“This evidence is being decoded as we speak, and soon we should have more intel to work with.
-Once we have the contents of the letter, we will be able to decide what course of action we need to take, and we will contact you.
-For the time being I need you to remain as Carol Holmes, to keep up appearances if nothing else.
+“This evidence is being decoded as we speak and soon we should have more intel to work with.
+Once we have the contents of the letter we will be able to decide what course of action we need to take, and then we will contact you.
+For the time being I need you to remain as Carol Holmes to keep up appearances if nothing else.
 Is that understood, Ms Steadman?”

 “Yes sir,” Holly replied.

 “Dismissed,” the director said.

 Since she could hardly turn on her heels as was customary for the director Holly had to content herself with swiftly turning her wheelchair around on the spot, a difficult trick which had taken a lot of practice, and many mishaps, to perfect.